 ASLLP’s standard appointment documentation requires suppliers and contractors to comply with all applicable legislation (which includes the MSA) and to undertake regular reviews of their own supply chains and practices and to monitor the related risks.
 ASLLP is involved in selecting appropriate contractors and suppliers and negotiating contracts on behalf of its project entities, and requires that contractual obligations are included which seek to ensure that those contractors and suppliers do not engage in modern slavery or use labour which is subject to human rights abuses.

 Due diligence and audit of suppliers and supply chain

-As part of its due diligence process ASLLP has compiled a list of its suppliers, identifying and prioritising those entities which submit the highest value and most regular invoices.
-ASLLP has selected 10 of its most regular professional advisors and consultants including architects, project managers, legal advisors and consultants and will contact these providers to request information regarding each supplier’s approach to dealing with modern slavery within its organisation.
+As part of its ongoing due diligence process, ASLLP reviews its list of its contractors and suppliers, and identifies those entities by reference to (a) whether they are considered to be of ‘higher risk; and (b) amount paid by ASLLP to the contractors and suppliers.
+ASLLP continues to work with its most regular professional advisors and consultants including architects, project managers, legal advisors and consultants to understand information regarding each supplier’s approach to dealing with modern slavery within its organisation.

 Assessment of modern slavery risk within our supply chain

 Although it considers the majority of its business operations and providers to be relatively ‘low risk’, ASLLP has identified that its greatest risk with respect to modern slavery remains within its supply chain.
 Accordingly, ASLLP will continue to focus its due diligence efforts in the coming years on ensuring that its suppliers remain compliant with the MSA legislation.